emilypancake/popperstopper/README.md

 2. Earbuds or headphones make a crackling, popping, or static sound after not playing audio for a few seconds

 ### Experiment
-Hypothesis: Safari or MacOS automatically stops earbuds or headphones if no sound is being played, so the static sound could be electricity disconnecting from the earbuds or headphones
+**Hypothesis**: Safari or MacOS automatically stops earbuds or headphones if no sound is being played, so the static sound could be electricity disconnecting from the earbuds or headphones
-Prediction: playing silent audio (yep) for an hour will stop the annoying sound
+**Prediction**: playing silent audio (yep) for an hour will stop the annoying sound
-Experiment: this rabbit hole led to this project
+**Experiment**: this rabbit hole led to this project

 ### Installation
 1. Install hammerspoon